Semi-simplicity of the category of admissible D-modules: Introduction

 \begin{theorem} The $G$-orbits in the enhanced cyclic nilpotent cone $\N_{\infty}(\ell,n)$ are naturally labelled by the set

 \end{theorem}

 Here $\res_{\ell}(\lambda)$ and $\sres_{\ell}(\nu)$ are the (shifted) $\ell$-residues of the corresponding partitions; see section \ref{sec:sscriterionframed} for details.
 A similar result also appears in \cite{DoGinT}.
-The utility of this theorem lies in the fact that the orbit $\mc{O}_{(\lambda;\nu)}$ labelled by $(\lambda;\nu)$ consist of representations of the quiver $\Q_{\infty}(\ell)$ where the dimension vector of each indecomposable summand can be easily recovered from $\res_{\ell}(\lambda)$ and $\sres_{\ell}(\nu)$.
+The utility of this theorem lies in the fact that the orbit $\mc{O}_{(\lambda;\nu)}$ labelled by $(\lambda;\nu)$ consists of representations of the quiver $\Q_{\infty}(\ell)$ where the dimension vector of each indecomposable summand can be easily recovered from $\res_{\ell}(\lambda)$ and $\sres_{\ell}(\nu)$.
 We show in section \ref{sect:fund_group} that the fundamental group of $\mc{O}_{(\lambda;\nu)}$ depends only on these dimension vectors.
-Thus, using Theorem \ref{thm:paramcomb}, we can compute the fundamental groups of each $G$-orbit in the enhanced cyclic cone.
+Thus, using Theorem \ref{thm:paramcomb}, we can compute the fundamental groups of each $G$-orbit in the enhanced cyclic nilpotent cone.
 The groups that appear are quotients of $\Z^{\ell}$, with $\pi_1(\mc{O}_{(\lambda;\nu)}) = \Z^{\ell}$ if and only if $\nu = \emptyset$; see Lemma \ref{lem:multitauf}.
-As a consequence, we can explicit count the number of simple modules in $\Add_{\chi}$.
-The answer is given in Proposition \ref{prop:simplescout}.
+As a consequence, we can explicitly count the number of isomorphism classes of simple modules in $\Add_{\chi}$.
+Define